franciscoxavier04/pm-BIM/docs/system-admin-guide/integrations/nextcloud/oidc-sso/README.md

 ##### Configuring Keycloak

-We will assume that you already have a client for OpenProject configured in Keycloak and it's client ID is `openproject` and a client configured for Nextcloud with the client ID `nextcloud`.
 We will add client scopes that result in the inclusion of an additional audience to the tokens returned during user authentication.
 This will cause OpenProject to receive tokens with an additional `nextcloud` audience and Nextcloud to receive tokens with an additional `openproject` audience.

 First navigate to "Client scopes" and there press the button to "Create client scope" and give the scope a name of `add-openproject-audience`.
 After saving your view should look similar to this: